wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

 ### Using SCIM 2.0 API

-Use following SCIM 2.0 request to trigger a password reset.
+Use the following SCIM 2.0 request to trigger a password reset.

 Set the **forcePasswordReset** attribute under the `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` schema as **true** in the SCIM2 user create request.